ConorWilliams/libfork/README.md

 }
 ```

-You want to write an async function that returns a `difficult`:
+You can write an async function that returns a `difficult`:

 ```c++
 inline constexpr lf::async make_difficult = [](auto, bool opt) -> lf::task<difficult> {
   if (opt) {
     co_return 34;